-This laboratory class is designed to enhance the learning in the interdiscipinary physical science course (PHSC 1000).; It provides hands on experiments in the physical sciences with emphasis in physics, chemistry, earth science, and space.
+Credits, Lecture hours, Lab hours: (1:0:2) General Ed Requirement: Physical Science Lab (LB) Description: This laboratory class is designed to enhance the learning in the interdiscipinary physical science course (PHSC 1000).; It provides hands on experiments in the physical sciences with emphasis in physics, chemistry, earth science, and space.
 (Lab fee required)

-Corequisite: PHSC 1000
+Corequisites: PHSC 1000

-PHSC 2100 Honors Physical Science
+PHSC 2100 Honors Physical Science Semester(s) Taught: Fall

-PHSC 2100 is a study of how modern physical science has evolved, including content from fields such as physics, astronomy, geology, and chemistry.
+Credits, Lecture hours, Lab hours: (3:3:0) General Ed Requirement: Physical Science (PS) Description: PHSC 2100 is a study of how modern physical science has evolved, including content from fields such as physics, astronomy, geology, and chemistry.
 The course looks at science from an historical perspective; science as a process is emphasized over science as a body of facts.
 This class is taught in an interdisciplinary seminar format with class discussions, presentations, and term papers.
 It is recommended that you enroll in PHSC 2105 concurrently.

-Prerequisite: Math 0900 (or equivalent) with a C or better, ACT math score 23 or higher (or equivalent), or appropriate placement test score.
+Prerequisites: Math 0900 (or equivalent) with a C or better, ACT math score 23 or higher (or equivalent), or appropriate placement test score.

-PHSC 2105 Honors Physical Science Laboratory
+PHSC 2105 Honors Physical Science Laboratory Semester(s) Taught: Fall

-This course counts as a physical science lab credit for students enrolled in the physical science class in the Honors Program: PHSC 2100.
+Credits, Lecture hours, Lab hours: (1:0:2) General Ed Requirement: Physical Science Lab (LB) Description: This course counts as a physical science lab credit for students enrolled in the physical science class in the Honors Program: PHSC 2100.
 Students will do selected elementary experiments in physics, chemistry, geology, or astronomy.
-(Lab fee required) Corequisite: PHSC 2100
+(Lab fee required) Corequisites: PHSC 2100